Montreal Screwjob: Setup and execution

 Tensions and excitement were high as the wrestlers and officials congregated for Survivor Series.
 Hart was anxious over the match finish and had been warned of the prospect of a screwjob by his brother-in-law and Hart Foundation member Davey Boy Smith as well as Vader, who had experienced similar situations while wrestling in Japan.
-They advised Hart to be alert, not lie on his back for too long, kick out from pinfall counts immediately so as to avoid a fast count, and not allow himself to be placed in submission holds.
+They advised Hart to be alert, not lie on his back for too long, kick out from pinfall counts immediately to avoid a fast count, and not allow himself to be placed in submission holds.

 The Molson Centre in Montreal was sold out, with more than 20,000 fans in attendance.
-Rumors of Hart's imminent departure from WWF had leaked and consequently heightened the fan interest in the match.
-The mixed signals and a war of words between Hart, McMahon, Michaels and WCW further heightened anticipation.
+Rumors of Hart's imminent departure from the WWF had leaked, consequently heightening fan interest in the match.
+The mixed signals and a war of words between Hart, McMahon, Michaels, and WCW further heightened anticipation.
 Emotions were also running high due to the Hart–Michaels rivalry and the "U.S. vs. Canada" storyline.
 While both men had been cordial with each other backstage, WWF officials ordered the deployment of a large number of company agents around the ring as a precaution if Hart decided to attack Michaels or McMahon in reaction to the double-cross.
-Highly unusual for any wrestling match, the deployment was explained on television as a necessary precaution in wake of the intense animosity between Hart's and Michaels's characters.
+Highly unusual for any wrestling match, the deployment was explained on television as a necessary precaution in the wake of the intense animosity between Hart's and Michaels's characters.

-There was also some legitimate concern that Michaels could be attacked during the planned in-crowd brawl, by fans angered at his actions of demeaning the Canadian flag.
-Michaels's entrance was greeted by loud booing and upon entering the ring, he proceeded to rub the Canadian flag against his crotch, picked his nose with it and later humped it—Michaels maintains that this flag desecration was actually suggested by Hart as an effective way to draw heat and emotion.
+There was also some legitimate concern that Michaels could be attacked during the planned in-crowd brawl by fans angered at his actions of demeaning the Canadian flag.
+Michaels's entrance was greeted by loud booing and upon entering the ring, he proceeded to rub the Canadian flag against his crotch, picked his nose with it and later humped it—Michaels maintains that this flag desecration was suggested by Hart as an effective way to draw heat and emotion.
 The palpable anger of the fans was converted into raucous cheering as Hart entered the ring carrying the Canadian flag and wearing the championship belt.
 Hart, however, was visibly disturbed when segments of the crowd that were aware of his move to WCW jeered him with chants of "You sold out!" as the match progressed.